Rashel-Mol/Survey-Research/README.md

 # Survey-Research
-Project of course Survey Research.
+This is my code for my personal assignment for the course Survey Research.